earth-mover/icechunk/docs/docs/icechunk-python/configuration.md

 ## Storage Config

-Icechunk can be used with many different storage backends.
-The storage configuration defines the location of an Icechunk stor, along with any options or information needed to access data from a given storage type.
+Icechunk can be confirgured to work with a variety of storage backends.
+The storage configuration defines the location of an Icechunk store, along with any options or information needed to access data from a given storage type.

 ### S3 Storage